-On November 28, 2022, the Company announced the signing of an option agreement (the "Anatacau Option") with Osisko GP to acquire a 90% interest in the Anatacau Property.
-The Anatacau Property package (704 claims, 37,058 ha) is accessible year-round and located near KM 381 on the Billy Diamond Highway (a camp managed by the Société de développement de la Baie-James), and the west block of this property is adjacent to Allkem's James Bay Lithium Deposit.
-Allkem's drilling in 2018 intersected spodumene mineralization near the Anatacau Property boundary (MRNQ assessment files, GM 71028).
+On November 28, 2022, the Company announced the signing of an option agreement (the "Anatacau Option") with Osisko GP to acquire a 90% interest in the Anatacau Project.
+The Anatacau Project package is accessible year-round and located near KM 381 on the Billy Diamond Highway (a camp managed by the Société de développement de la Baie-James).

-On December 5, 2022, Brunswick Exploration announced the expansion of the Anatacau Option (the "Expanded Option Agreement") to acquire a 90% interest in the PLEX Property which is located along the same fault structure that hosts Patriot Battery Metals' Corvette Project.
-The PLEX Property package (375 claims, 19,175 ha) is accessible year-round and located near the Trans-Taiga highway, providing access to the La Grande-4 hydroelectric complex.
+On December 5, 2022, Brunswick Exploration announced the expansion of the Anatacau Option (the "Expanded Option Agreement") to acquire a 90% interest in the PLEX Project which is located along the same fault structure that hosts Patriot Battery Metals' Corvette Project.
+The PLEX Project package (375 claims, 19,175 ha) is accessible year-round and located near the Trans-Taiga highway, providing access to the La Grande-4 hydroelectric complex.
 This project is situated approximately 75 km west of the Corvette Project, along the La Grande shear zone which is host to the entire Corvette lithium trend.
-Compilation work by the Company has identified over 100 individual pegmatite outcrops and numerous pegmatite dykes on this project of varying length, including one pegmatite dyke measuring 1.7 km strike length.
+Compilation work by the Company identified over 100 individual pegmatite outcrops and numerous pegmatite dykes on this project of varying length, including one pegmatite dyke measuring 1.7 km strike length.
 The latter was intersected in multiple drill holes by previous gold explorers between 2007 and 2014 but was only superficially described in drill logs and not assayed for LCT mineralization; the longest drill intersection of pegmatite measured 103 m in length (MRNF assessment files GM 63465 and GM 68914).

-The Anatacau and Plex properties have historically never been explored for lithium mineralization.
+The Anatacau and Plex Properties have historically never been explored for lithium mineralization.
 Québec government public records also indicate the presence of three spodumene-bearing pegmatite outcrops on the main block of this property (the "Anatacau Main Property"), one located approximately 22 km ESE of the James Bay Lithium Deposit.

 The Expanded Option Agreement was signed on March 1, 2023 and approved by the TSX-V on June 14, 2023 (the "Effective Date").
-The Expanded Option Agreement allows Brunswick Exploration to acquire a 90% interest in the Anatacau and PLEX Property package for a total consideration of 8,000,000 Common Shares over a two-year period under the following terms:
+The Expanded Option Agreement allows Brunswick Exploration to acquire a 90% interest in the Anatacau and PLEX Properties for a total consideration of 8,000,000 Common Shares over a two-year period under the following terms:

-- An initial payment of 1,000,000 Common Shares was completed in June 2023 (fair value of \$790,000); - A payment of 3,000,000 Common Shares, on or before the first year anniversary of the Effective Date; - A payment of 4,000,000 Common Shares, on or before the second year anniversary of the Effective Date.
+- An initial payment of 1,000,000 Common Shares was completed in June 2023 (value of \$790,000); - A payment of 3,000,000 Common Shares, on or before the first year anniversary of the Effective Date; - A payment of 4,000,000 Common Shares, on or before the second year anniversary of the Effective Date.